EFFECTIVE FALL 2013 ADMISSION: PRE-BIOLOGY MAJOR

 BIOL 388 Exp: Molecular Ecology (Spring 2009)/BIOL 327 (Fall 2010): This course offered by Dr. Apple will satisfy the seminar/equivalent course requirement only if you complete and submit a Waiver form to the Biology Chair.

 BIOL 388 Exp: Developmental Cell Biology OR BIOL 388 Exp: Neurobiology OR BIOL 388 Exp: Pharmacology (Spring 2010) may count as a Biochemistry elective.
-For consideration, you must submit a waiver and a copy of the course syllabus to the Biochemistry Coordinator, Dr. Harold Hoops, Biology Department, in advance.
+For consideration, you must submit a completed Waiver form and a copy of the course syllabus to the Biochemistry Coordinator in advance.

 BIOL 399 Directed Study forms are manually entered by staff in the Records Office.
 Therefore, your total credits hours may be below the 12 credit hour minimum.
 Please allow a minimum of three weeks for the course to show on your KnightWeb account.
 In the interim, please register for a TEMP course on KnightWeb.